Dr. Link Check unterzieht jeden Link einer genauen Prüfung und liefert anschließend eines der folgenden Ergebnisse.

 When our crawler makes a request, it sends various Accept headers indicating the type, encoding, and language of the content it would prefer to receive from the server.
 The headers typically look like this:

 If the server cannot produce a response matching the acceptable formats and is unwilling to supply a default representation, it returns a 406 Not Acceptable error.

 The server timed out waiting for the request to complete.

 This means that the server didn’t receive a full HTTP request within the time it was prepared to wait.
 Consequently, the server gave up and killed the connection.

-Possible reasons for this error include an unstable network connection, an overloaded system, or a server configuration problem.
-Quite often, this is a temporary issue that resolves on its own after a while.
+Possible reasons for this error include an unstable network connection, an overloaded system or a server configuration problem.
+Quite often, this is a temporary issue that resolves on its own after a time.

 The request could not be processed due to a conflict on the server.

-This status code is supposed to be used in cases where the request conflicts with another request or with the configuration of the server.
-For example, you may see this error when multiple simultaneous updates cause version conflicts with each other.
+This status code is supposed to be used in cases where the request conflicts with another request or with the server configuration.
+For example, you may see this error when multiple simultaneous updates cause version conflicts.
 Ideally, the response should include enough information for the user to resolve the issue.

 In practice, we most often see this error with websites served by Cloudflare (a large content delivery network) when there’s a problem/conflict in the domain’s DNS settings.